sst/guide/_chapters/serverless-nodejs-starter.md

 title: Serverless Node.js Starter
 redirect_from: /chapters/serverless-es7-service.html
 date: 2017-05-30 00:00:00
-description: A Serverless Node.js starter project that adds support for ES6/ES7 async/await methods and unit tests to your Serverless Framework project.
+description: A Serverless Node.js starter project that adds support for ES6/ES7 async/await methods, import/export, and unit tests to your Serverless Framework project.
 context: all
 comments_id: 72
 ---

-Now that we know how to set our Serverless projects up, it makes sense that we have a good starting point for our future projects.
+Based on what we have gone through in this guide, it makes sense that we have a good starting point for our future projects.
 For this we created a couple of Serverless starter projects that you can use called, [Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter).
 We also have a Python version called [Serverless Python Starter](https://github.com/AnomalyInnovations/serverless-python-starter).
 Our starter projects also work really well with [Seed](https://seed.run); a fully-configured CI/CD pipeline for Serverless Framework.

 [Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) uses the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin, the [serverless-offline](https://github.com/dherault/serverless-offline) plugin, [Babel](https://babeljs.io), and [Jest](https://facebook.github.io/jest/).
 It supports:

-- **Use async/await in your handler functions**
+- **Use ES7 syntax in your handler functions**
+- **Package your functions using Webpack**
 - **Run API Gateway locally**
   - Use `serverless offline start`
 - **Support for unit tests**